 - Demonstrate a high level of proficiency in the analysis and acting of songs written for the musical theatre.

-Acceptance into the theatre program to major in musical theatre is based on the successful completion of an audition and interview, which also enables the applicant to compete for several theatre scholarships.
+Acceptance into the Theatre program to major in musical theatre is based on the successful completion of an audition and interview, which also enables the applicant to compete for several theatre scholarships.

-All candidates for the Bachelor of Arts degree in theatre-musical theatre must complete the Liberal Arts Curriculum requirements, the capstone assessment requirement, and the required courses for the major.
+All candidates for the Bachelor of Fine Arts degree in theatre-musical theatre must complete the Liberal Arts Curriculum requirements, the capstone assessment requirement, and the required courses for the major.

 The capstone assessment includes successful completion of required coursework and assignments, completion of a first year goal-setting assignment in relation to the integration of theatre and University learning objectives, effective fulfillment of required production work, completion of at least one of the highest level of course offerings in the student’s chosen area of production, and achievement of designated proficiencies.
-Students must also complete required internships where applicable, a statement on how the attainment and integration of major and University learning objectives informed the project and the student’s plans for the future.
+Students must also complete required internships where applicable, and a statement on how the attainment and integration of major and University learning objectives informed the project and the student’s plans for the future.